Element Six: Automated surface finish measurement with a Cobot

 The knowledge of wear types and wear behavior has enabled Element Six, an expert in high-performance materials, to deliver a step change in performance with a new PCBN cutting material.
 One decisive factor during the testing stage was the implementation of automated test series.
 This and the ability to measure tool and workpiece directly in the lathe has made a significant contribution to "achieving the performance increase we have set ourselves as our goal," Element Six says.

-Dr. Kevin Leahy,
+Dr. Wayne Leahy,

 Head of Applications for Cutting & Grinding at Element Six:

 “We purchased the Alicona Cobot to gather a large number of data points on wear behavior.
 This in turn has helped us to deliver the step change in performance we were looking for.”

 Machining speeds of 300 m/min, predictable wear behavior and up to 50% longer tool life in hardened steel machining are the advantages that Element Six assures its customers from the automotive, aerospace and mechanical engineering industries with the latest generation of PCBN.
 PureCutTM is designed to provide complete control over the PCBN manufacturing process, resulting in significant productivity gains and reduced tooling costs.
 One of the variables that contributed to the development of the new material was the use of high-precision, automated Alicona measurement technology.
 The specialist in high-performance materials in the UK uses Alicona measuring systems for the analysis of various types of tool wear and wear behavior during different machining conditions.
 One decisive factor in the test phase for the new cutting material was the implementation of automated test series, which Element Six implemented with the collaborative measuring system CompactCobot.
 Tool and workpiece surface finish are measured fully automatically directly in the lathe.

 Automatic measurement and determination of wear in high measuring point density